The Battle: Americano vs Brewed Coffee

 In 1908, Melitta Bentz invented the disposable coffee filter and changed the way people prepare coffee forever (2).
 A decade after WWII, another German patented the electrical dip machine and the rest is history.

 In fact, brewed coffee is a huge part of the world’s collective culture.
-It has been featured in numerous books, magazines, movies, videos, and other cultural artifacts.
+It has been featured in numerous books, magazines, movies, videos, and other cultural artefacts.
 Also, it is hard to imagine a bar, a restaurant, or a hotel without a drip brewer.

 History of the Americano